UNVQUI/bdd_spread_sheet/README.md

 Feature: Sell Content

-  Scenario: Set cell content with number # gradle/cucumber/spreadsheet.feature:3
+  Scenario: Set ACell content with number # gradle/cucumber/spreadsheet.feature:3
     Given Empty spreadsheet              # SpreadsheetStepdefs.iEmptySpreadSheet()
     When I set "a1" content with "1"     # SpreadsheetStepdefs.iSetContentWith(String,String)
-    Then The cell "a1" has value "1"     # SpreadsheetStepdefs.iGetContent(String,String)
+    Then The ACell "a1" has value "1"     # SpreadsheetStepdefs.iGetContent(String,String)

-  Scenario: Set cell content with label        # gradle/cucumber/spreadsheet.feature:8
+  Scenario: Set ACell content with label        # gradle/cucumber/spreadsheet.feature:8
     Given Empty spreadsheet                    # SpreadsheetStepdefs.iEmptySpreadSheet()
-    When I set "a2" content with label "label" # SpreadsheetStepdefs.iSetContentWithLabel(String,String) Then The cell "a2" has value label "label" # SpreadsheetStepdefs.the_cell_has_value_label(String,String)
+    When I set "a2" content with label "label" # SpreadsheetStepdefs.iSetContentWithLabel(String,String) Then The ACell "a2" has value label "label" # SpreadsheetStepdefs.the_cell_has_value_label(String,String)

 3 Scenarios (3 passed)
 7 Steps (7 passed)